Joeyleechn/data_mining_projects/README.md

 1. StackOverflow_data_analysis

-Use Frequent Pattern Mining on Python packages to discover their relationships; Use Programming Community Detection to discover language popularity evovling over years;
+Use Apriori algorithm to mine Frequent Patterns on the Python package entities to discover their relationships; Use Community Detection to discover language popularity evolvement over years;
-Use Topic modeling to find dominant programming problems.
+Use Topic modeling to find dominant programming problems users are having.
 Source Data at https://www.kaggle.com/stackoverflow/stackoverflow